From worst to first: Mariners’ farm system ranked No. 1 in all of baseball

 “I do respect Baseball America a lot,” McKay said at a news conference shortly after those rankings came out.
 “I don’t read it.
 I haven’t read it since I’ve been involved in professional baseball.
 The rankings in general, you look at what that job is and it’s evaluate what happens in the past and predict what’s going to happen in the future.
 It’s not just really information I care a whole lot about to be honest with you.”

 But when the Mariners went into their “stepback” rebuild, accumulating several prospects while trading away veteran players, the farm system slowly was restocked with talent, including Kelenic.
 The signings of Rodriguez and Marte by former international scouting director Tim Kissner have been key for the system.

-The Mariners have had much more consistent success with their amateur drafts, specifically its first-round picks: Kyle Lewis, Evan White, Gilbert, Kirby and Hancock.
+The Mariners have also had much more consistent success with their amateur drafts, specifically its first-round picks: Kyle Lewis, Evan White, Gilbert, Kirby and Hancock.

 Kirby and Hancock were recently featured on the cover of Baseball America with the headline “The Next Wave.”

-Scouts have raved about the talent at the lower levels of the minor leagues, including right-hander Matt Brash, who was acquired in a trade with the Padres, lefty Adam Macko, a draftpick out of Vauxhall, Alberta, and several other hard-throwing pitchers, including right-hander Levi Stoudt.
+Scouts have raved about the Mariners’ talent at the lower levels of the minor leagues, including right-hander Matt Brash, acquired in a trade with the Padres, lefty Adam Macko, a draft pick out of Vauxhall, Alberta, and several other hard-throwing pitchers, including right-hander Levi Stoudt.

-The Mariners also haven’t shied away from mentioning or marketing the rankings of their prospects and the farm system, particularly after the 2019 and 2020 seasons when success at the MLB level wasn’t a priority or selling point.
+The Mariners haven’t shied away from mentioning or marketing the rankings of their prospects and the farm system, particularly after the 2019 and 2020 seasons when success at the MLB level wasn’t a priority or selling point.

 “We started the step-back plan in August of 2018,” he said.
 “We have gathered prospects.
 It’s been an expensive and I know painful process for our fan base.
-But we have, six in the Top 100 of Baseball America — now when you’re lousy in your minor leagues, you dismiss Baseball America and say, we’ll see what happens kids change, kids grow up — but since we have six of the top 100, we don’t dismiss it.
+But we have, six in the Top 100 of Baseball America — now when you’re lousy in your minor leagues, you dismiss Baseball America and say, ‘we’ll see what happens, kids change, kids grow up’ — but since we have six of the top 100, we don’t dismiss it.
 We speak quite highly of it.”

 Sewald returns as a new dad